eberban/eberban/books/refgram/src/from_scratch/sugar/zai.md

 zai <predicate>
 ```

-is then considered equivalent to
+This is considered equivalent to

 ```
 pe se ezaige via <predicate> pei